Contents

 settlePayout runs the SUBMITTED → SETTLED step of the payout saga.
 It empties the seller’s reserved credits into platform revenue and moves the matching USD out of trust.

-It does not call the rail — the rail has already paid.
+It does not call the rail.
+The rail has already paid.
 This operation records that fact and posts the money.

-await economy.submit({
+const outcome = await economy.submit({

 kind: 'settlePayout',